fenago/data-analysis-pandas/lab_guides/lab_9.md

 ![](./images/Figure_9.29_B16834.jpg)

-Figure 9.29 -- Results for the white or red wine model

 Now that we understand the composition of the confusion matrix, we can use it to calculate additional performance metrics.